Skip to content

 An Interactive Walking Map of Penzance Supported by Community Workshops & Events

-Sustainable PNZ have created an accessible walking map of the Penzance area.
+Sustainable PNZ created an accessible walking map of the Penzance area.
 They co-designed the map with the community.
-They are running group walks with trained volunteers and have created an interactive online version of the map.
+They ran group walks with trained volunteers and created an interactive online version of the map.

 The Eden Project: